amalfra/vibe/README.md

 vibe = Vibe.new
 ```

-At this stage you can also supply the configuration parameter `:api_key` which is used throughout the API.
+At this stage you can also supply the configuration parameter `:api_key`, `:cache` which is used throughout the API.
 These can be passed directly as hash options:

 ```ruby
 vibe = Vibe.new api_key: 'api_key'